 Yes, please call the office in advance to arrange a time for your picture day.

 Do you accept credit cards?

-Yes, we accept Visa, MasterCard, & Discover.
+Yes, we accept Visa, MasterCard, American Express, & Discover.
 We do not accept checks.

 Do all your grapes come from your vineyard?